MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-rbroker-framework-tutorial.md

 Since RTasks executed on this type of runtime are executing on behalf of an authenticated user, optional persistence to the DeployR-repository following an execution is supported.
 See storageOptions on BackgroundTaskOptions as documented on the [RBroker Framework API](https://deployr.revolutionanalytics.com/docanddown#rbroker).

+>[!NOTE]
-**Note:** Result data are not directly available on RTaskResult.
+>Result data are not directly available on RTaskResult.
 Instead a DeployR Job identifier is returned.
 An application developer must use an appropriate [DeployR Client Library](https://deployr.revolutionanalytics.com/docanddown#clientlib) that supports APIs for the retrieval of results persisted by the BackgroundTask on DeployR Job.

 ## RBroker Resource Management